|Date||Academic appointments/Educational background|

 |1984-1989||Dipl.
 Ing.(5 yrs UG degree), Polytechnic School of the Aristotle University of Thessaloniki, Greece (Thesis title: Inviscid free-surface flows over topography, Advisors: Prof. V. Bontozoglou and Prof. A. Karabelas)|

-- Applied Mathematics, Computational Science and Engineering: perturbation methods; bifurcation and dynamical systems theory; discrete and essential spectra of differential operators; applied PDEs; numerical analysis; complexity reduction and low-dimensional representation of complex systems; data-driven coarse graining and applications to biology, climate and finance; extracting coarse-grained models from time series with multiscale structure; applied stochastic processes; multiscale analysis for stochastic PDEs (SPDEs); homogenization theory; control of PDEs and of SPDEs; nonlinear forecasting; mathematical foundations of engineering.
+- Applied Mathematics, Computational Science and Engineering: perturbation methods; bifurcation and dynamical systems theory; discrete and essential spectra of differential operators; applied PDEs; numerical analysis; complexity reduction and low-dimensional representation of complex systems; data-driven coarse graining and machine learning; extracting coarse-grained models from time series with multiscale structure; applied stochastic processes; multiscale analysis for stochastic PDEs (SPDEs); homogenization theory; control of PDEs and of SPDEs; nonlinear forecasting; mathematical foundations of engineering.

 - Statistical Mechanics: equilibrium and dynamic phase transitions; out-of--equilibrium processes; noise effects; dynamic density-functional theory; rigorous hydrodynamic theory of simple and complex fluids; phase transitions of fluids in confinement; micro-/mesoscopic dynamics of moving contact lines.

 Visit the complex multiscale systems website.